Saroj-kr-tharu/Chat_With_PDF/Readme.md

 # Chat With Document - RAG Project

-A powerful Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and have interactive conversations with their content using Google's Gemini model.
+A powerful Retrieval-Augmented Generation (RAG) application that allows users to upload PDF, DOCX, and CSV documents and have interactive conversations with their content using Google's Gemini model.

 ![Chat With Document Demo](/ScreenShot/image.png)

 ## 🚀 Features

-- Upload and process PDF documents
+- Upload and process PDF, DOCX, and CSV documents
 - Interactive chat interface via Streamlit
 - Smart document chunking and vector indexing
 - Context-aware responses using RAG architecture